YoussefMostafaMohammed/modern-cpp-notes/README.md

 # modern-cpp-notes

 This repository contains personal study notes and practical examples for **Modern C++** (C++11–C++23).
-It covers Object-Oriented Programming, Smart Pointers, Templates, Value Categories (lvalues, rvalues, universal references), and Compile-Time Programming with `enum class` and `constexpr`.
+It covers Object-Oriented Programming, Smart Pointers, Templates, Value Categories (lvalues, rvalues, universal references), Compile-Time Programming with `enum class` and `constexpr`, and Critical Modern Features like `inline`, `using`, and `noexcept`.

 Think of this as a mini-book for modern C++ concepts, with a clickable Table of Contents for easy navigation.